Updated on July 22, 2021

 Cloth face covers should not be used by people who have trouble breathing, or children under age 2 years, or people who are unable to remove the mask without help.

-The cloth face cover is not a substitute for social distancing.
+The cloth face cover is not a substitute for distancing.
 You should continue to keep 6 feet between yourself and others.
 Hand washing is still very important, and hands should be washed before wearing the face cover.

 Adapted from sources: